M Multi-Map

 3. Two-Step Targeted Linking

-While "Add Child" creates strict hierarchical structures (solid lines), you can draw conceptual relationships between any two nodes using the Two-Step Linking workflow (dotted lines).
+While "Add" creates strict hierarchical structures (solid lines), you can draw conceptual relationships between any two nodes using the Two-Step Linking workflow (dotted lines).

 1. Select your source node and click the Link (๐Ÿ”—) button on its Radial Menu.